Chargers' Joshua Palmer: Still not practicing

-Palmer didn't practice Wednesday, so his continued absence a day later puts the focus clearly on what the wideout is able to do during Friday's session.
-If Palmer ends up sitting out Sunday against the Bears or is available to play only limited snaps, Quentin Johnston would be in line to see added opportunities alongside top wide receiver Keenan Allen.
+Palmer missed practice Thursday, so what the wideout is able to do Saturday (if anything) will be telling with regard to his chances of suiting up Monday night against the Jets.
+If Palmer ends being limited or out though, rookie first-rounder Quentin Johnston would be slated to see added Week 9 opportunities alongside fellow WR Keenan Allen.

 More News